bl33h/axolotlsLikePicklesRaytracing/README.md

 ## Features
 The main features of the graphics application include:
+- Camera for navigating the scene, allowing movement with keyboard keys and zooming in and out with the mouse wheel.
 - Implementation of a resource manager for handling image loading and rendering.
 - Skybox rendering based on a provided texture file.
 - Sphere and Cube object representation with ray intersection calculations.
-- Camera for navigating the scene.

 ## How To Use